Omega Perficio

 We thank everyone for their kind support in developing our programs!

-RNA Vision Program
+The RNA Vision Program

 The Brain Institute of America's educational RNA Vision series has begun.
 The goal of the RNA Vision program is to train young scholars in the field of RNA biology, RNA biochemistry, RNAi-based technologies, and how these RNA tool kits relate to the betterment of human health.
+The Institute’s goal is to develop a nationwide RNA initiative that champions RNA scholars from many of our public and privately funded K through 12 schooling systems.

 Stay Connected